Atlanta Gay Travel

 LA Fitness (Ansley Mall)

 A bit of an unconventional mention, but gay locals say that the LA Fitness location in the Ansley Mall is a gay cruising hotspot.
-Since Atlanta doesn’t have many gay bathhouse or sauna options, guys seem to do it at the gym!
+Since Atlanta doesn’t have many gay sauna options, guys seem to cruise at the gym!

 Wear some sexy workout clothes and maybe even a jockstrap for when you’re in the locker room.